tim-one/tim-one.github.io/psf/gunsmoke.md

 My glosses:

 - As I said, it didn't address "reverse sexism" directly at all.
-The phrase appoears only as part of a verbatim quote from a post I was replying to.
+The phrase appears only as part of a verbatim quote from a post I was replying to.

 - No, "only whites can be racist" is not an attempt at sarcasm or humor.
 That _is_ the high-order bit of what the PSF means by the term.
 And also mostly what I mean by it.